Ahar28/Eventify/Aharnish_Solanki_A3_README.md

 - <!---Why---> [3] & [5] reference was taken for Code because I wanted an container.
-- <!---How---> The code in [3] was implemented by using the Container and flex component of Material UI.
+- <!---How---> The code in [3] was implemented by using the Container and flex component of Tailwind CSS.
 - <!---How---> [3]'s Code was modified  to have specific styling properties such as Shadow, Border,Padding and Margin.

 - <!---Why---> [4]'s reference was used as I wanted to use the icons before the text.